 Make sure all containers are sterile and available to accept your milk donation before starting.
 Following the aseptic hand-washing recommendation, Label and Fill your Storage container.
 If using a plastic milk storage bag, pour milk into the bag.
 Label the bag with both the date (month/day/year) and mark the quantity of milk to be stored.
 It is a good idea to label your bag first so you donâ€™t have to fumble with labeling a bag once it has been filled.
 Be careful not to spill so you can preserve every bit of your milk.

-Note: Take note of the quantity of milk BEFORE you fill the bag.
-Most storage bags have a ruler imprint directly on the bag, but they tend to be difficult to read accurately since you are dealing with a liquid.
+Note: Make sure to measure the quantity of milk BEFORE you fill the bag.
+Most storage bags have a ruler imprint directly on the bag, but can be difficult to read accurately since you are dealing with a liquid.

-Squeeze out the Air and Seal the bag: I use a bag with a double-zip top, which is great at keeping the air out.
-Before you seal, first be sure to squeeze out any air that may already be trapped in the bag.
+Squeeze out the excess Air and Seal the bag.
+Some bags come with a double zip top.
+However before you seal, first be sure to squeeze out any air that may already be trapped in the bag.
 The easiest way to do this is to zip the bag most of the way, leaving a small 1/2 inch open.
 Then hold the bag to your chest and press down to release the remaining air and zip up the rest of the way to create an air-tight seal.

 Freezing your Milk: This is an initial step before you store your milk.
 If you choose to use sterile plastic bags, you can freeze by Laying Flat.
 Lay the milk flat in your freezer and freeze it for a day or so.
 Freezing flat will allow you to store easily, particularly when you are storing a volume of milk!
 If you have chosen to use sterile plastic or glass bottles, make sure you leave Â½ inch room at the top so there is room for the milk to expand when freezing.
 These bottles can stack easily.